-Long-term overexposure to the sun is probably the most important risk factor for Bowen’s disease.
-But it can occur in areas that haven’t been exposed to the sun so this isn’t the only cause.
+Too much sun exposure over a long time is probably the most important risk factor for Bowen’s disease.
+But it can occur in areas that haven’t been exposed to the sun, so this isn’t the only cause.

-Previous radiotherapy in the affected area is another risk factor, as is exposure to a chemical called arsenic, although this is rare.
+Previous radiotherapy in the affected area is another risk factor.
+Rarely, exposure to a chemical called arsenic can be the cause.

 People who have to take drugs that lower their immunity (for example, after a kidney transplant) are more at risk of getting Bowen’s disease.

 Bowen’s disease is diagnosed by taking a sample of skin (biopsy).
-You will usually be referred to a dermatologist (specialist in skin diseases) to have this done.
+A dermatologist (specialist in skin diseases) will usually do this.

 A local anaesthetic is given to numb the area and a small part of the affected skin is removed.
-The sample is then sent to the laboratory to be looked at under a microscope.
+The sample is then sent to the laboratory and looked at under a microscope.

-There are a number of different treatments available for Bowen’s disease.
-Your treatment will depend on where it is on your body, the size, thickness and the number of patches.
+There are a number of different treatments.
+Which treatment you have will depend on where the patch of Bowen’s disease is on your body, its size and thickness, and the number of patches there are.

 How well the skin is likely to heal afterwards is an important factor when making decisions about treatment.
-The skin on the lower legs tends to be more fragile (especially in older people) and, as a result, there may be problems with it healing.
+For example, the skin on the lower legs tends to be more fragile, especially in older people.
+This means it may not heal as well, so certain treatments may not be suitable.

 Bowen’s disease often grows very slowly, over a period of months or years.
-So, if you have a thin patch of affected skin which isn't changing, then keeping a close eye on it (observation) may be all that your dermatologist advises.
-You may have regular check-ups to monitor it carefully.
+So, if you have a thin patch of affected skin that isn't changing, your dermatologist may advise you to just keep checking it for changes.
+You may also have regular check-ups to monitor it carefully.

-This can sometimes be a good option for people who are more likely to have problems with skin healing after treatment.
+Observation can be a good option for people who are more likely to have problems with skin healing after treatment.

 Scraping away the affected area (curettage) and using heat or electricity to stop any bleeding (electrocautery) are suitable for small patches of Bowen’s disease.
 A local anaesthetic is given before the doctor scrapes away the area using a spoon-shaped instrument called a curette.

-An electrically heated loop or needle is then applied to stop the bleeding from the wound (cauterise it) and destroy any remaining abnormal cells.
-After this treatment a scar may develop.
+An electrically heated loop or needle is then used to stop the bleeding from the wound (cauterise it) and destroy any remaining abnormal cells.
+After this treatment, a scar may develop.

 Surgery may be used for small areas of Bowen’s disease that can be removed under local anaesthetic.
-But it’s not always the best option for large patches of Bowen’s disease.
+This is not always the best option for large patches of Bowen’s disease.

 You may have regular check-ups after treatment.
-At follow-up appointments, the doctors will check for any further changes that may need to be treated.
-However, if you notice changes in a patch, or a new patch developing in between appointments, contact your doctor or nurse for advice.
+At these follow-up appointments, the doctor will check your skin for any further changes that may need treating.

-If you aren’t being seen regularly by a skin specialist, it’s important to keep a close eye on your own skin.
+If you aren’t being seen regularly by a skin specialist, it’s important to keep checking your own skin.
 Let your GP know if you develop new patches or have any other skin symptoms.
-Many people with Bowen’s disease are looked after by their GPs when their treatment is over.
+After treatment, many people with Bowen’s disease are just seen by their GP, unless any new skin changes develop.